 Scott Fosko, M.D., chairman of Saint Louis University's department of dermatology, is one of the foremost melanoma experts in the nation.
 A dermatologic oncologist, Dr. Fosko is the author of dozens of studies on skin cancer causes and prevention.

 In the United States, 1 in 85 people will develop melanoma at some point in their life.
-The risk of developing melanoma increases with age, but nonetheless the disease frequently affects young, otherwise healthy people.
-Melanoma is the number one cause of cancer death in women aged 25-30.
+The risk of developing melanoma increases with age, but the disease frequently affects young, otherwise healthy people.
+Melanoma is the number one cause of cancer death in women aged 25 to 30.

-The American Cancer Society recommends professional skin examinations every year for people older than 40, and every three years for people aged 20-40.
+The American Cancer Society recommends professional skin examinations every year for people older than 40, and every three years for people aged 20 to 40.
 Monthly self-examination is also recommended.

 To make an appointment with Dr. Fosko or another SLUCare dermatologist, call (314) 977-4440 or (866) 977-4440.